Sunrun

 Think of going solar in terms of your monthly costs.
 Given rising energy costs in Tucson and elsewhere, financing solar panels makes sense as long as your monthly loan payment is less than what you would be paying the utility company anyway.

-You should also take advantage of the federal solar investment tax credit (ITC).
-It reduces your federal tax liability by 30% of how much it costs to install solar panels.
+The federal solar investment tax credit (ITC) reduces your federal tax liability by 30% of how much it costs to install solar panels.
+Don’t get confused: The ITC is a credit, meaning it directly decreases the amount of taxes you owe.
+This is different from a deduction, which lowers your taxable income.
 So, it’s only valuable if you owe federal income taxes in the first place.

-Check DSIRE for the most comprehensive source of information about solar incentives and policies in Arizona.
+You can combine the following solar incentives in Arizona with the federal solar tax credit.
+Check DSIRE for the most comprehensive source of information about solar incentives and policies.

 Net metering lets you draw power from the grid when your solar panels aren’t producing enough, and in return, you can send excess energy back to the grid for credit.
 These credits can then be used to offset your electricity bill when your solar panels are not producing enough energy.
 Arizona’s “net billing” system is similar to net metering in that residents are compensated for supplying excess power to the grid.
 However, they are credited at a reduced rate.